 The Plaque window is used to select a plaque, load sources into a plaque, and design new plaques.
-In this example the plaque file COMS14P.iplq6 has been loaded.
-The "P" in the file name "COMS14P.iplq6" indicates that this plaque model includes an embedded scanned photo of the plaque.
+In this example the plaque file EP917-e-wn-p-f-r.iplq6 has been loaded.
+Plaque file naming conventions are fully explained in the plaque name page of this guide.
+For example, the "p" in the file name indicates that this plaque model includes an embedded scanned photo of the plaque.
 The extension ".iplq6" indicates that this is a PS version 6 plaque file.
 PS version 6 plaques are packages (a package is a folder masquerading as a file) which contains an xml file describing the plaque and .png files with pictures of the shell and carrier.
 PS version 5 files were binary files.
 PS version 6 can import most version 5 binary files.

 The status line just below the title bar indicates the active plaque index (P1..P4) and information concerning the current radionuclide inventory selection.